vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/advanced-components/vtex-wish-list.md

   }
 ```

-> ℹ️ _The new route called `/wishlist`, responsible for creating the Wishlist custom page that displays wishlisted product items, already contains a default template, it is already rendered under the My Account menu and no further actions are required from you.
-However, you can **customize the Wishlist page, overwriting the template by creating a brand new one as you wish**.
-To do so, check the **Advanced configurations** section below._
+> ℹ️ _The new route called `/wishlist`, which creates the Wishlist custom page containing the products added to the wishlist, already has a default template and is rendered under the My Account menu.
+No further action is required.
+However, you can **customize the Wishlist page by overwriting the template**.
+To do so, you have to create a brand new one as you wish.
+See more details in the **Advanced configurations** section below._

 ## Advanced configurations

-According to the Wishlist app composition, the `/wishlist` page can be highly customizable using other blocks.
+The Wishlist app architecture allows you to customize the `/wishlist` page using other blocks.
 Currently, its default implementation is as follows:

-`store.wishlist` interface for the route `/wishlist` and `my-account-page.wishlist-page` along with `my-account-link.wishlist-link` for the Wishlist section under My Account
+`store.wishlist` interface for the route `/wishlist` and `my-account-page.wishlist-page` along with `my-account-link.wishlist-link` for the Wishlist section under My Account.

 **wishlist.jsonc**